π Contents

 Appeal against Refusal of Passport

-The Appellate Authority under the Passports Act, 1967 is the Central Passport Organization, a subordinate office of the Ministry of External Affairs, headed by Joint Secretary and Chief Passport Officer.
+The Appellate Authority under the Passports Act, 1967 is the Central Passport Organization, a subordinate office of the Ministry of External Affairs, headed by Joint Secretary and Chief Passport Officer.Β The Ministry of External Affairs also provides information regarding passport services, application procedures, and related guidance through the official Passport Seva Portal.

 - An appeal can be made against the order of the Passport Authority or any other body to which the Passport body is subordinate to by an aggrieved person.
 This can be made under Section 11 of the Passport Act, 1967.
 An appeal against an order made by the Central Government is not permitted.